 Greetings Friends!
-David here to give you an update on my next novel, Sea Scribe, and share a little of the back-story.
-Sea Scribe is in the second phase of editing so we’re just a few short weeks away from publishing day!
+David here to give you an update on my next novel, Fury in the Storm: Where Christians Dare, previously titled Sea Scribe, and to share some backstory.
+Fury in the Storm is in the second phase of editing so we’re just a few short weeks away from publishing day!

 Like me, most of you followed the Boston tragedy closely.
 That news dwarfed the daily updates on North Korea that we were all previously following.
 Just rhetoric from an evil regime?
 Well, whatever the regime is up to, the situation inside NK is grave for many of God’s people.

 North Korea is a country I like to write about.
 Why?
 I want to bring attention to the Persecuted Church there because NK continues to be rated by watchdog organizations as the worst perpetrator of persecution against Christians in the world.

 Contacts continue to report horrendous conditions for individuals and families alike—even children are sentenced to death to work in gulags beside their Christian parents.
 But these believers refuse to deny their Lord even in the face of torture.